 |East Coast Load Time||1.17s|

-DreamHost scored of 83 on the YSlow test which was amongst the highest.
-Their average Pingdom home page load time however got slower in this latest round of testing with an average of 1.57 seconds (up from 1.37s).
-This is noticeably slower than the best performing competitors with average load times under 1 second (such as Siteground and Bluehost).
+DreamHost scored of 81 on the YSlow test.
+Their average Pingdom home page load time however got slower in this latest round of testing with an average of 1.54 seconds.
+This is noticeably slower than the best performing competitors with average load times under 1 second (such as Siteground, Bluehost and GreenGeeks).

 Dreamhost, a Los Angeles-based web hosting provider and domain name registrar, was founded in 1996, back when there were only a few thousand web pages total, so they’ve been around for a while.
 They offer shared, VPS and dedicated hosting, cloud storage and other services for small businesses and developers who don’t have an in-house IT department.

 They host about a million sites.
 Dreamhost doesn’t offer phone support, but you can pay to have them call you back for support, or chat live with staff when things aren’t too busy for them.
 Live chat’s always on for you if you paid for the callback option.

 They’re a popular choice for web design companies and developers since if you pick their shared hosting product you can host unlimited domains, get as many email accounts as you want and set up reseller accounts as well.

 In addition to standard shared, dedicated, VPS and WordPress hosting they offer cloud storage packages.

 If you’re a bit more techie sophisticated they offer a self-managed open source cloud server option, where you can scale at will, you have full root access and you can choose your own OS (Dreamhost offers Ubuntu as their default option).